craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen - Prime/Big Lore/How things Work/How Alchemy Works.md

 Can be used as candles or markers when correctly shaped.

 #### Pressigen
+An alchemical fabric that acts similar to elastic.
+In addition to its stretching capabilities, it also conforms to an edge on its own; when used to create clothes or when acting as a sealant, the Pressigen squeezes to become water-tight against the object(s).

 #### Unliftables
 The ability to permanently suspend an object from the effects of physics is a powerful one.

+#### Woven Steel
+#### Woven Glass

 ## Powders
 #### Alchemical / Magical Chalk
 #### Alchemical Thermite